jfversluis/MauiScreenSecuritySample/README.md

-# MauiScreenSecuritySample
+# .NET MAUI ScreenSecurity Sample
- Sample code to demonstrate how to use Plugin.Maui.ScreenSecurity in a .NET MAUI app
+Sample code to demonstrate how to use [Plugin.Maui.ScreenSecurity](https://github.com/FabriBertani/Plugin.Maui.ScreenSecurity) in a .NET MAUI app